jbindman/prostate-project/README.md

 3. Organize data frames from clinical patient sources
 # We want the patient data to include one record per patient and true GS
-# We may also put variables in this data frame to ease definition of variables in the PSA and BX data frame (date of dx, age dx, average prostate volume)
-# Finally, we will order patients based on their observed GS.
+# Order patients based on their observed GS.
 This is done to make estimation in JAGS easier.
 We assign a new sequential unique patient identifier for this ordering ("subj")

 ptDataframes <- ProstatePackage::fillPatientTables(demo_data, psa_data, bx_data, surg_data, IOP = TRUE)